nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-document-layouts.md

 ### Prerequisites

 - A [Contract document type]({{page version='' space='nxdoc' page='getting-started-with-nuxeo-studio'}}#step-3-create-a-contract-document-type) created in Nuxeo Studio
-- Web UI defined as your default user interface
+- The Web UI addon installed on your instance

-Once you are all set, you can navigate to the View Designer application to customize our layouts.
+Once you are all set, you can navigate to the View Designer application to customize your layouts.

 ### Layout Creation